 — Joana Viana (@JoanaFFPViana) May 14, 2018

-It’s normal to be irrationally angry at a picture of a pipette being held incorrectly, right? #justchemistthings
+It’s normal to be irrationally angry at a picture of a pipette being held incorrectly, right?
+Having these ergonomic serological pipettes handled so incorrectly is just an injustice. #justchemistthings

 — Reaxys (@Reaxys) May 17, 2018